 Recognising the issue means asking yourself if the decision or situation could be damaging to another person or group.
 It means asking if the decision involves a choice between a good and bad alternative, or possibly between two good, or two bad alternatives.

 8.2 Gathering of facts

 This means asking what the relevant facts are, and asking yourself if enough facts are known – if not, learn more about the situation.
 At this point, ask yourself if you know enough to make this decision.

-Ask yourself if there are individuals or groups who have an important stake in the outcome of the decision, and whether some concerns are more important than others while considering why.
+Ask yourself if some individuals or groups have an important stake in the outcome of the decision, and whether some concerns are more important than others while considering why.
 Ask yourself what the options are for acting, and whether all relevant persons and groups have been consulted.
 Consider identifying some creative options for acting.

 8.3 Evaluate alternative actions

-Which option will do the most good and cause least harm?
+Which option will do the most good and cause the least harm?
 (Utilitarian approach)

 Which option best respects the rights of the concerned parties?
 (Rights approach)

 Which option treats people fairly and equally?
 (Justice approach)